P0669

 What is the difference between P0668 and P0669?

-P0668 is a circuit-low fault (signal below minimum threshold), while P0669 is a circuit-high fault (signal above maximum threshold).
-Both indicate internal PCM sensor circuit faults but with opposite voltage directions.
+P0668 is a circuit-low fault where the signal is below the minimum threshold, while P0669 is a circuit-high fault where the signal is above the maximum threshold.

 Can P0669 cause the engine to shut down?

-Is there any external wiring to check for P0669?
+Is there external wiring to check for P0669?

 Will the code return after clearing?

-Yes, if the underlying internal sensor fault is still present, the code will return once the PCM completes its self-diagnostic cycle.
+Yes.
+If the underlying fault is still present, the code will reset once the module completes its self-diagnostic cycle.

 Disabling P0669 in software